Article about Changes of phase Critical temperature Triple point

 There are three curves on the diagram, namely evaporation curves, melting curves and sublimation curves.

 The evaporation curve shows the points where the liquid and vapor are in equilibrium.
-The point where the liquid and vapor form is in equilibrium is called the melting point, aka the boiling point (called the melting point, because at this point steam can melt and change into water.
-Called the boiling point because at this point water can boil and turn into steam ) Thus, the evaporation curve actually is a graph that states the relationship between pressure (P) and boiling point / melting temperature.
+The point where the liquid and vapor form is in equilibrium is called the melting point, aka the boiling point (called the melting point because at this point steam can melt and change into water.
+Called the boiling point because at this point water can boil and turn into steam) Thus, the evaporation curve actually is a graph that states the relationship between pressure (P) and boiling point / melting temperature.
 It appears that the smaller the pressure, the lower the temperature of the boiling point of the water, or the higher the pressure, the higher the temperature of the boiling point of the water.
 At a pressure of 1 atm, the boiling point temperature of the water is 100 oC.
-Conversely at a pressure of 218 atm, the boiling point temperature of water = 374 oC.
+Conversely, at a pressure of 218 atm, the boiling point temperature of water = 374 oC.

 218 atm pressure is also called the critical pressure of water, while the temperature of 374 oC is also called the critical temperature of water.
 If the vapor temperature is less than 374 oC, then steam can change its phase to liquid if it is given a pressure of 374 oC.
 Pressure cannot turn the steam into a liquid if the temperature is higher than 218 oC.

 The melting curve shows the points where the liquid and solid are in equilibrium.
 The point where liquid and solid are in equilibrium is called the melting point or freezing point (called the melting point because at this point ice can melt into water.
 Called a freezing point because, at this point, water can freeze into ice).
 Thus, the melting curve is a graph that states the relationship between pressure (P) and melting point or freezing temperature.
 At a pressure of 1 atm, the freezing point of water (or the melting point of ice) = 0 oC.
 In contrast to the pressure of 218 atm, the freezing point of water (or melting point of ice) is less than 0 oC.
 Note that at a pressure of 1 atm, water is in liquid if the temperature is between 0 oC and 100 oC.
-Water is in solid if, at a pressure of 1 atm, the temperature is less than 0 oC or water is in the steam if, at a pressure of 1 atm, the temperature is more than 100 oC.
+Water is in the solid if, at a pressure of 1 atm, the temperature is less than 0 oC or water is in the steam if, at a pressure of 1 atm, the temperature exceeds 100 oC.

-The sublimation curve shows the points where solid, and vapor is in equilibrium The point at which solid and steam in equilibrium are called the sublimation point.
+The sublimation curve shows the points where solid, and vapor are in equilibrium The point at which solid and steam in equilibrium are called the sublimation point.
 Thus, the sublimation curve is a graph that states the relationship between pressure (P) and the temperature of the sublimation point.
 Sublimation is the process of changing solid into steam, without passing through a liquid.
 Usually, sublimation only occurs at low pressure.
 Ice can just sublimate if the temperature is less than 0.01 oC and the pressure is less than 0.006 atm.
 The point where the three curves intersect is called the triple point.

 Below is a phase diagram for carbon dioxide.
 Note that the scale on the water phase diagram and the carbon dioxide phase diagram are not linear.